Code

 Why study MSc Cybercrime and Digital Investigations at Middlesex University?

-As our lives become increasingly digitised the scope and potential impact of cybercrime is becoming ever broader.
-In both the business and personal worlds, cyber criminals have the ability to cause considerable harm from remote locations, with numerous industry reports* estimating that the global cost of cybercrime has grown to rival that of the illegal drugs trade.
-From financial theft to child abuse, cybercrime can take many forms, and the need for skilled professionals capable of tackling these problems will only grow as smart, connected devices increasingly become the norm.
+The scope and potential impact of cybercrime is becoming ever broader.
+From financial theft to child abuse, cybercrime can take many forms, and the need for skilled professionals capable of tackling these problems is growing as the use of smart, connected devices become the norm.

 3 great reasons to pick this course